LambdaGaming/GAuto/README.md

 - All controls besides the seat number keys can be reassigned.
 ### Particles
 - Dust will emit from the wheels when driving on certain surfaces including dirt, grass, and sand.
-- Engine emits a large cloud of smoke when vehicle is heavily damaged.
+- Engine emits a plume of smoke when vehicle is heavily damaged.
+- Engine emits a small flame when vehicle is destroyed.
+- Charred vehicles will emit a small cloud of smoke.
-- Can be disabled server-side if it causes performance issues.
+- All particles can be disabled server-side if it causes performance issues.
 - Not supported on airboats due to the lack of an engine attachment (and wheels).

 # FAQs